karlstolley/drc-accessible-images/README.md

 The attribute has endured in its association with accessibility, being well known even among people with an otherwise limited knowledge of HTML.
 Get into a group discussion about how to best achieve accessibility on the web and people will excitedly shout “Alt text!” or “Alt tags!”—although strictly speaking, `alt` is an attribute on the image tag, `<img>`.
 In the extreme, `alt` attributes are mistaken for image accessibility itself: *Include `alt` attributes, and your images are accessible.
 Exclude them, and they’re not.*

-In this post, I present two complementary methods for delivering accessible images on the Web.
-The first method attends to the longstanding accessibility problem that `alt` attributes only partly solve: presenting images with text-based descriptions and enhancements that serve all users.
-The second method improves the accessibility of images themselves through device- and layout-sensitive image delivery now native to HTML.
+Over a series of two posts, I’m going to present two complementary approaches to delivering accessible images on the Web.
+In this post, I’ll cover methods attending to the longstanding accessibility problem that `alt` attributes only partly solve: presenting images with text-based descriptions and enhancements that serve all users.
+The next post will focus on device- and layout-sensitive image delivery now native to HTML in order to address the overlooked problem of the accessibility of images themselves.

 ## Three Limitations to `alt` Attributes